14.1 C

-XAT Decision Making 2024: Strategy, Tips & Sample Questions
+XAT Decision Making 2025: Strategy, Tips & Sample Questions

 The Xavier Aptitude Test (XAT) is one of the most prestigious and widely accepted MBA entrance exams in India.
-It is organized by Xavier Labour Relations Institute (XLRI) on behalf of the Xavier Association of Management Institutes (XAMI).
+It is organized by the Xavier Labour Relations Institute (XLRI) on behalf of the Xavier Association of Management Institutes (XAMI).

-The Decision Making section of the XAT is unique and sets the exam apart from other management entrance exams.
+The decision-making section of the XAT is unique and sets the exam apart from other management entrance exams.
 This section is not about quantitative ability or verbal skills but is a test of the aspirant’s ethical and moral stance.
 It aims to evaluate the decision-making capabilities of the aspirants in different situations.

 This section generally consists of around 20-25 questions.
 The question formats in Decision Making are primarily based on business scenarios, everyday situations, and problem-solving situations.
 However, there can be variations, and sometimes questions could be purely logic-based as well.